iamtrask/iamtrask.github.io/_posts/2016-08-17-grokking-deep-learning.markdown

 <p>If you passed <u>high school math</u> and can hack around in Python, <u>I want to teach you Deep Learning</u>.</p>

-<p>Well folks, I've decided to write a <a href="https://www.manning.com/books/grokking-deep-learning">Deep Learning book</a> in the same style as my blog, teaching Deep Learning from an <i>intuitive</i> perspective, all in Python, using only numpy.
+<p>I've decided to write a <a href="https://www.manning.com/books/grokking-deep-learning">Deep Learning book</a> in the same style as my blog, teaching Deep Learning from an <i>intuitive</i> perspective, all in Python, using only numpy.
 I wanted to make the <b>lowest possible barrier to entry</b> to learn Deep Learning.</p>

 <p><b>Edit: 50% Coupon Code:</b> "mltrask" (expires August 26)</p>